<img height="1" width="1" src="https://www.facebook.com/tr?id=912742028805538&amp;ev=PageView &amp;noscript=1">

 Why Was Category Management Created?

 Before category management, the way buyers and sellers at most organizations collaborated to produce a product was chaotic and prone to delays, waste, and suboptimal output.
-Consider the abovementioned sporting goods example—when you give suppliers the power to set prices for individual products, your margins diminish.
+Consider the above mentioned sporting goods example—when you give suppliers the power to set prices for individual products, your margins diminish.

 That’s why Brian Harris created category management to address the following seven key areas: